j-lobato/twitter_analyser/README.md

 TWITTER CREDENTIALS

-You need to tell Twiteer you are going to collect their data.
+You need to tell Twitter you are going to collect their data.
 This is the only part that requires a bit of your attention.
 Luckly you only have to do it once.

 This is done by acquiring Twitter Credentials (they are free and you need to get them only once).